-Central identified storage reservoir parameters at six of its Kansas storage fields that required updates to its existing FERC certificates.
-The FERC approved the Colony Gas Storage Field application on May 19, 2006, the Piqua Gas Storage Field application on March 26, 2007, the North Welda Storage Field application on July 16, 2008 and the South Welda Storage Field application on May 9, 2008 and amended on August 5, 2008.
-The information and data for the remaining FERC filings is being compiled.
-Central anticipates filing the two remaining FERC certificate applications in 2010.
+Central identified storage reservoir parameters at seven of its eight storage fields that may require updates to its respective storage field's existing FERC certificates.
+Central has filed and the FERC has approved certificate modifications for the Colony Gas Storage Field application on May 19, 2006, the Piqua Gas Storage Field application on March 26, 2007, the North Welda Storage Field application on July 16, 2008 and the South Welda Storage Field application on May 9, 2008 and as amended on August 5, 2008.
+No certificate modifications were required at one of the storage fields and the information and data for the remaining three storage fields is being reviewed and compiled and may require certificate modifications.